-1. Produce mission and case descriptions of VORTEX-SE data sets to enable more effective community research;

-Participate in monitoring VORTEX-SE research and summarize findings in the Community Forum; Participate in the planning and coordination of observing campaigns;

-4. Interact with the operational community to assess information and knowledge needs, and transfer new information and knowledge; 5.
+- 1. Produce mission and case descriptions of VORTEX-SE data sets to enable more effective community research; - 2.
+Participate in monitoring VORTEX-SE research and summarize findings in the Community Forum; - 3.
+Participate in the planning and coordination of observing campaigns; - 4.
+Interact with the operational community to assess information and knowledge needs, and transfer new information and knowledge; - 5.
 Conduct research to fill gaps not being addressed through VORTEX-SE grant solicitations.

-The minimum qualifications for the position are: 1) A Doctorate Degree in Meteorology, Atmospheric Science, or related area.
+1) A Doctorate Degree in Meteorology, Atmospheric Science, or related area.
 When applying, please indicate your experience in Southeast U.S. tornadic storms studies.
 Also describe your past and ongoing interactions with the operational meteorology community in the Southeast U.S.